-The following new and amended standards, which may be relevant to the Group, have been issued by the International Accounting Standards Board (IASB), but have yet to be endorsed by the FSC:
+The following new and amended standards, which may be relevant to the Group, have been issued by IASB, but have yet to be endorsed by the FSC:

 Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of balance sheet, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
 The amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.
+January 1, 2023

-The Group is evaluating the impact on its consolidated financial position and consolidated financial performance upon the initial adoption of the abovementioned standards or interpretations.
+The Group is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its consolidated financial position and consolidated financial performance.
 The results thereof will be disclosed when the Group completes its evaluation.

-The Group does not expect the following new and amended standards, which have not yet to be endorsed by the FSC, have a significant impact on its consolidated financial statements:
+The Group does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 16 "Property, Plant and Equipment Proceeds before Intended Use" - Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - Annual Improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates" - Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction"